 The spiral model is an evolutionary type of software life cycle model which merges the features of the prototype model and waterfall model.
 It has the potential for developing the incremental versions of the softwares by implementing the iterativeness of the prototype model and controlled methodical of the linear segmental model.
 The outcome of the spiral model is the series of the incremental releases of the software.

 It is a realistic approach to develop large-scale systems and software.
-In the core or initial pass of the process, the product specification is constructed and in subsequent passes around the spiral the prototype gets developed and then more improved versions of the software get developed.
+In the core or initial pass of the process, the product specification is formed.
+In succeeding passes round the spiral, the prototype gets developed.
+Further then more improved variants of the software get developed.
 These prototypes are evaluated and validated by customers.
 It also analyses risk at each pass.
 The project starts by defining the entry axis points in the spiral model.

 It works by dividing the model into framework activities, which are known as task regions.
 Basically, there are three to six task regions could present such as customer communication, planning, risk analysis, engineering and so on which are described below.